-Before starting an engine for testing or troubleshooting, make sure the parking brake is engaged.
+Before starting an engine for testing or trouble-shooting, make sure the parking brake is engaged.
 Put the transmission in park (for automatic transmission) or neutral (for manual transmission).
 Block the drive wheels with suitable blocks.

 Connecting or disconnecting test equipment when the ignition is ON can damage test equipment and the vehicle's electronic components.
-Turn the ignition OFF before connecting the diagnostic tool to or disconnecting the diagnostic tool from the vehicle's Data Link Connector (DLC).
+Turn the ignition OFF before connecting the Code Reader to or disconnecting the Code Reader from the vehicle's Data Link Connector (DLC).